 Riders must be at least six years old.
 All experience levels are welcome, from first-timers to competitors.

-THINGS TO DO WITH KIDS NEAR THE MENDOCINO COAST
+THINGS TO DO WITH KIDS AWAY FROM THE MENDOCINO COAST

 The Mendocino activities listed above are all on the coast.
 Outside the coastal area, there is plenty of fun to be had before getting to the adjacent counties of Humboldt and Sonoma.

 One word of warning: though the mileage might not be far, all the roads that lead to Mendocino are winding!
 The 40 mile stretch between Fort Bragg and the Chandelier Drive-Through Tree was a full hour and a half of twists and turns.
 And while I love a good drive, the kids in the backseat had a more difficult time.
 Come prepared with ginger and limes to ease any tummy troubles.
 You can read more on our approach to car sickness in this Road Trip Essentials post.

 A fun road trip stop while heading north through Mendocino with kids, Confusion Hill has been full of mystery and family fun since 1949.
 Check out their famous Gravity House, Shoe House, and unique mini Mountain Train Ride.
 There’s also a playground if your kids need somewhere to run and play for a bit.